mohi2006august/mohi2006august/README.md

 ## 🧑‍💻 &nbsp;About Me

 Hey!
-I'm **Mohiuddin** — a passionate developer from 🇮🇳 India who loves turning ambitious ideas into real, working products.
+I'm **Mohammed Mohiuddin** — a passionate developer from 🇮🇳 India who loves turning ambitious ideas into real, working products.

 I specialize in **Full Stack Development** and **AI-powered applications**, with a strong eye for performance, clean code, and seamless user experiences.